© 2026 All Rights reserved WUSF

 However, in a post on X on Sunday, Weatherford appeared willing to spar, referencing a Tampa Bay Times headline that mentioned the proposed handover of $22 million from USF to New College as part of the House bill.

 “With respect to the folks at the Tampa Bay Times, there is a zero percent chance that this will happen.
-Zero as in ‘0,’” Weatherford wrote on X.
+Zero as in ‘0,’ ” Weatherford wrote on X.

 “The transfer of this property is important to the @SUS_Florida.
 I’ve spoken with USF and NCF, and they agree on the deal for the transfer.
 There is a clear path forward and we support this,” Levine posted on X.

-“We haven’t seen one report, impact analysis, discussion at Board of Trustees or the Board of Governors of why this is an efficient use of state university assets,” said former USF SM campus president Laurey Stryker.
+“We haven’t seen one report, impact analysis, discussion at Board of Trustees or the Board of Governors of why this is an efficient use of state university assets,” said former USF Sarasota-Manatee campus president Laurey Stryker.

 “The SUS DOGE report found that NCF annual cost per student is $83,000.
-NCF’s five year enrollment goal is just 1,500; we have seen no plans to expand programs into more workforce-oriented degrees.
+NCF’s five-year enrollment goal is just 1,500; we have seen no plans to expand programs into more workforce-oriented degrees.
 How can this be efficiency?”

 WUSF broadcasts from studios at the University of South Florida, including one on its Sarasota-Manatee campus, which is the subject of this story.
 Its broadcast license also is held by USF.